Juan Díaz (taekwondo)

 Juan Carlos Díaz Falcon (born June 2, 1981) is a Venezuelan taekwondo practitioner.
 He won a silver medal for the heavyweight class at the 2011 Pan American Games in Guadalajara, Mexico, losing out to Cuba's Robelis Despaigne.

+Career

 Diaz qualified for the men's heavyweight division (+80 kg) at the 2008 Summer Olympics in Beijing, after placing third in the Pan American Qualification Tournament in Cali, Colombia.
 He was knocked out by Morocco's Abdelkader Zrouri, at one minute and forty seconds in the second round of preliminary match, with a final score of 3–4.